mozilla/glean/docs/user/appendix/contribution-guidelines.md

 same language binding.
 Whenever a user clicks in a tab with a specific title, all tabs with that same title will be opened by default, until the user clicks in a tab with a different title.

-Every tab section contains tabs for each Glean language binding, even that language binding does not provide the API in question.
-In this case, the tab div is still there without any inner HTML.
+Every tab section should contain tabs for all Glean language bindings, even if a language binding does not provide the API in question.
+In this case, the tab div should still be there without any inner HTML.
 When that is the case that tab will be rendered in a disabled state.

-Each tab section contains tabs for the following language bindings:
+These are the tabs every tab section is expected to contain, in order:

 - Kotlin
 - Java